 It needs to be set up in such a way that, as rainwater flows smoothly from catchment area to tank, it becomes cleaner in the process.
 Remember that while it’s true that rainwater itself is clean, each drop, as it falls down, can pick up impurities and contaminants such as dust floating in the atmosphere and pollutants that have settled on the catchment area.

 Of course, the system also needs to be set up in such a way that it’s connected to most, if not all parts of the household plumbing system.
 But more attention should be given to ensuring that as rain flows down the system, it becomes cleaner.
+This is one reason why many people replace their roof (with some using this system in the US using https://bondocroofing.com/services/replacement/ and similar services) before setting up rainwater catchment systems.

 The best way to ensure that the rain that flows throughout the system becomes cleaner along the way is by choosing the right material for the catchment area, and there are many options to choose from, with some materials being more suitable than others.

 Below is a rundown of some of the best roofs for rainwater harvesting and details of how each one stacks up when it comes to the endeavour that is rainwater harvesting.
-Read on to know the suitability of tiles as catchment area of a rainwater harvesting system.
+Read on to know the suitability of tiles as a catchment area of a rainwater harvesting system.

 However, bare zinc roofing should be avoided as the material can get into the water and contaminate it.
-Also, pay attention to the flashings set up along with the roof—copper flashings can discolour porcelain fixtures.
+Also, pay attention to the flashings set up along with the roof-copper flashings can discolour porcelain fixtures.
+If you want to know more about this material or any other materials, you can contact professionals like Loveland CO Roofing services or someone closer to your location if you should so wish.

 Asphalt, also called Composite.
-Roofing composed of asphalt shingles can have particles which might wash out with rainwater that flows down it (and therefore may contaminate the tank).
+Roofing composed of asphalt shingles can have particles that might wash out with rainwater that flows down it (and therefore may contaminate the tank).
 Fortunately, this exact scenario can be prevented by washing the whole roof down regularly and by having a first flush diverter set up.

 It’s also worth mentioning that newer asphalt shingles can produce water that has a high dissolved organic carbon or DOC concentration.
 While DOC isn’t at all harmful since it is found in natural bodies of water, it becomes harmful once it combines with chlorine, a substance which is often used in disinfecting water.
 The resulting combination is a compound that causes cancer upon ingestion.
 Fortunately, DOC concentration on asphalt shingles decreases significantly a year later-but with age comes an increase of pollutants like zinc, iron, and other particulate matter (see previous paragraph).